Warzone assault rifle golf details - what's changing and why

 If you're looking up Warzone assault rifle golf details it's probably because you've heard about the buffs in the Warzone Season 4 update.
-The new season has obviously brought with it a bunch of Call of Duty Warzone changes with new modes, vehicles, gear but - most importantly - balance changes across all the weapons with many weapons getting subtle increases to damage.
-Many individual weapons are getting increased damage and damage multipliers to better balance, and the assault rifle golf group from Modern Warfare as a whole is also getting the following changes according to the Warzone Patch notes:
+The new season has obviously brought with it a bunch of Call of Duty Warzone changes with new modes, vehicles, gear but - most importantly - balance changes across all the weapons with many guns getting subtle increases to damage.
+Many individual weapons are getting increases, and damage multipliers, to better balance, and the assault rifle golf group from Modern Warfare specifically as a whole is also getting the following changes according to the Warzone Patch notes:

 Assault Rifle Golf patch note changes